dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 ## Create a FlyoutPage

 To create a flyout page, create a <xref:Microsoft.Maui.Controls.FlyoutPage> object and set it's `Flyout` and `Detail` properties.
-The `Flyout` property should be set to <xref:Microsoft.Maui.Controls.ContentPage> object, and the `Detail` property should be set to a `TabbedPage`, <xref:Microsoft.Maui.Controls.NavigationPage>, or <xref:Microsoft.Maui.Controls.ContentPage> object.
+The `Flyout` property should be set to <xref:Microsoft.Maui.Controls.ContentPage> object, and the `Detail` property should be set to a <xref:Microsoft.Maui.Controls.TabbedPage>, <xref:Microsoft.Maui.Controls.NavigationPage>, or <xref:Microsoft.Maui.Controls.ContentPage> object.
 This will help to ensure a consistent user experience across all platforms.

 > [!IMPORTANT]
 > A <xref:Microsoft.Maui.Controls.FlyoutPage> is designed to be the root page of an app, and using it as a child page in other page types could result in unexpected and inconsistent behavior.